-An authority shall disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-An authority shall provide known or reasonably estimable information, relevant to assessing the possible impact that application of the new IFRS will have on the Authority's financial statements, including the group statements in the period of initial application.
-This requirement applies to accounting standards that come into effect for financial years commencing on or before 1 January of the financial year in question (i.e. on or before 1 January 2021 for 2021/22).
+An Authority shall disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
+A Council shall provide known, or reasonably estimable information, relevant to assessing the possible impact that application of the new IFRS will have on the Authority's financial statements, including the group statements in the period of initial application.
+This requirement applies to accounting standards that come into effect for financial years commencing on or before 1 January of the financial year in question (i.e. on or before 1 January 2023 for 2023/24).